 Most of the links below are to small online journals.
 Once you’ve read the story at the link, you might want check out other poems and stories in these journals—it’s a great way to discover new authors.

-Nok has always known that her parents loved each other so much that they moved from Bangkok to Svalbard to stay together.
-But a new crisis calls the foundation myths of her family into doubt.
+Nok has always known that her parents’ great love for each other was what made them move from Bangkok to Svalbard.
+But a new crisis casts doubt on the foundation myths of her family.
 6,300 words.

 Published in Northern Review December 2017